tarkowr/Utility-App/README.md

 # Utility
-Utility is a FREE app that provides several helpful programs:
+Utility is a FREE app that provides several helpful programs.

+[Download](https://play.google.com/store/apps/details?id=com.rt.utility) on the Google Play Store!

 ### CURRENCY EXCHANGE
 * Convert values of one currency to another with LIVE exchange rates!